BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Jordan to avoid the crowds and extreme weather?
+When is the absolute best time to visit Jordan to balance good weather and fewer crowds?

 What's the deal with dress code in Jordan, especially for women visiting religious sites?

-Beyond Petra and Wadi Rum, what's a hidden gem that truly surprised you in Jordan?
+Beyond Petra and Wadi Rum, what's a truly unique experience in Jordan that most tourists miss?

 How many days do you need in Jordan?